LizethLino/lwl-IT265-002/docs/game-treatment.md

 Will there be difficulty modes, tutorials, assistive options, etc.?
 -->
 Skill levels can be accomodated through a tutorial level that walks you through the game before playing against actual players.
 Modes of difficulty is unlikely to make the game any easier since the point is for it to be a slightly challenging strategy game.

+Mode of difficulty to be considered is increasing the chances of recieving the gate key.
+The less likely it is to get the harder the game is since you have to survive longer.
 ---

 ### Inclusivity Strategies